Time Parsing

 - Try explicit formats: Use

-for guaranteed parsing - Check locale settings: Confirm your system/Obsidian locale matches expected format
+YYYY-MM-DD HH:mmfor guaranteed parsing - Check locale settings: Confirm your system/Obsidian locale matches expected format

 - Use standard separators: Stick to

-for ranges - Verify AM/PM: Always include AM/PM for 12-hour format times
+-,-, or~for ranges - Verify AM/PM: Always include AM/PM for 12-hour format times

 Performance Considerations